ArcaneEngineer/ECS-tutorials/part4.md

 }
 ```

-Pay careful attention to the order of loops: we no longer loop primarily by entity `e`; instead we now process primarily by `updaters`.
+Did you notice what changed?
+The loops.
+We no longer loop primarily by entity `e`; instead we now process primarily by `updaters`.
 In the original version, every time we ticked the simulation over (pressed spacebar) we processed as follows:

 ```
 IF TANK   OR IF BULLET